Is Full Moon Features good?

 Full Moon Features video and audio quality

-Full Moon Features streams in 1080p, or full high-definition (HD).
-If you’re somewhere without Wi-Fi access, you can save data by adjusting the stream quality (you can choose high, medium, or low) in the app’s settings.
+If you can’t access Wi-Fi, you can save data by adjusting the stream quality (you can choose high, medium, or low) in the app settings.

 Full Moon Features app testing